Looking for additional pre-K options? Check out this list of programs that may have available seats now!

 NYCEECs are organizations that partner with the NYC Department of Education to provide free pre-K programs.
 NYCEECs are selected through a rigorous evaluation process and are held to the same high-quality standards as district schools.

 Yes.
 Some NYCEECs provide programs that help children develop skills in their native languages.
 These are called “Enhanced Language Programs.”
-Some district programs offer instruction in two languages—half in English and half in one other language—to help students become bilingual.
+Some district programs offer Dual Language instruction in two languages—half in English and half in one other language—to help students become bilingual.

 All of our pre-K programs work to understand, support, and meet the needs of every learner through high-quality classroom instruction and access to additional appropriate supports as necessary.
 All families, including those of students with disabilities, are encouraged to submit a pre-K application.
 Regardless of whether a student attends a district school pre-K program or a NYCEEC, the student can receive supports and services.
 Learn more.

 Learn more about types of accessibility and view the lists of functionally accessible schools in each borough.